Many electronic devices need a steady flow of clean DC power to work well.

 By following these construction details one can build Simple Adjustable Power Supply Circuit using IC LM338 by providing a regulated DC output and by modifying a specific voltage requirements and current upto 5 Amps.

-When working with electronic components always make sure to take safety precautions and see the IC LM338 datasheet for further information.
+When working with electronic components always be sure to take safety precautions and see the IC LM338 datasheet for further information.

 Leave a Reply